 Carter became involved in the PA profession at the time the Association of Physician Assistant Programs (now the PAEA) was being established and the first national conference on New Health Practitioners was held.
 The accreditation process was new and plans were just being made to offer a national certifying examination to physician assistants.
 Over the years, Carter’s contributions to the profession included service on the Research and Development Committee of the American Academy of Physician Assistants (AAPA) and the Association of Physician Assistant Programs (APAP).
 This service laid the foundation for research and developing longitudinal studies for the profession.
 As president of APAP, he helped successfully write grants to fund the first major workforce studies on PAs, and as a member of the Education and Research Foundation (predecessor to the PA Foundation), he helped establish small research awards focused on PA workforce issues.
 As a commissioner on the National Commission on the Certification of Physician Assistants (NCCPA), Carter helped usher in a new age of computer-based testing.
 He has chaired and served on various other PA professional committees, authored many articles, chapters and reports on PAs, and served as a reviewer of federal training grants and small research grants awarded by the PA Foundation.
 He was co-editor of a landmark book on PAs, entitled Alternatives in Health Care Delivery: Emerging Roles for Physician Assistants.
 Carter co-wrote and produced a 35-minute videotape titled, Physician Assistant: History of a Health Manpower Innovation, used to introduce PA students to the PA concept.
 He has also published numerous articles in scientific and academic journals.
 He has served five 3-year terms as a trustee of the North Carolina Baptist Hospitals, Inc., Winston- Salem, and a 4-year appointment on the National Advisory Board for Partnership for Quality Education focused on educating primary care residents, PAs and nurse practitioners in managed care environments.

 Carter has been a staunch advocate for preserving the history of the PA profession and is currently serving as a project consultant for the PA History Society.
 He is a coauthor with Thomas Piemme, Alfred Sadler, Jr. and Ruth Ballweg of “The Physician Assistant: An Illustrated History,” (2013) supported by the grants from the Josiah Macy Jr. Foundation and the Robert Wood Johnson Foundation.
 Carter continues to speak to groups of students and PAs and to host students and others who visit the Eugene A. Stead, Jr. Center in Durham, NC.
 In addition, he is the historian for the First Baptist Church of Hillsborough, NC.
-He and his wife, Sherry, enjoy spending time at the beach and with their five grandchildren.

 Among many awards and certificates of appreciation, Carter received the Twentieth Anniversary Appreciation Award from the American Academy of Physician Assistants (1988), the Distinguished Alumnus Award from the Duke University Physician Assistant Program (1996), and the Presidential Award from the American Academy of Physician Assistants (2001 and 2007).
 He was awarded the title of historian emeritus by the Society for the Preservation of PA History in 2008.
 In October of 2019, Carter was awarded the PAEA Lifetime Achievement Award.
 You may click here to watch his acceptance speech.